-PHYSICAL EXAMINATION - A physical examination, completed within the past year, is required for all new students.
-The physical must be signed by a licensed physician or nurse practitioner.
-The examination must be documented on the Program's standardized health examination form as required by The Alabama Community College System.
-New students and any student returning to the Associate Degree Surgical Technology program after an absence of one (1) year must submit current completed health forms.
-IMMUNIZATIONS / TITERS - It is the student's responsibility to keep all health records current.
+- 1. PHYSICAL EXAMINATION-All new students must have a physical examination completed within the past year.
+The physical must be signed by a licensed physician or nurse practitioner and documented on the Program's standardized health examination form, as required by the Alabama Community College System.
+New students and any student returning to the Associate Degree Surgical Technology program after an absence of one (1) year must submit current, completed health forms. - 2.
+IMMUNIZATIONS / TITERS It is the student's responsibility to keep all health records current.

 Documentation of any required updates should be submitted to the ST Program Office as soon as possible.
 The following are required:

+- a.
 Tetanus (Tdap) Vaccine Students entering the ST program must provide documentation of an adult Tdap vaccine (tetanus, diphtheria, and pertussis).
 If the documented Tdap vaccine is over ten (10) years old, documentation of a Td (tetanus and diphtheria) or Tdap booster that is less than ten (10) years old is also required.
-An update is required every ten (10) years.

-TB Skin TestA two-step TB Skin Test is required to enter the ST program.
+An update is required every ten (10) years. - b.
+TB Skin Test A two-step TB Skin Test is required to enter the ST program.
 This consists of one test followed by a second test 7-21 days later.
 The results cannot be more than four (4) weeks apart.
 An annual one-step TB Skin Test is required each subsequent year.
 In lieu of a two-step TB Skin Test, students can present documentation of a TB blood test (TB Gold).
-An annual TB blood test or one-step TB Skin Test is required each subsequent year.

-Students who are unable to receive the TB skin test due to a previously positive TB result or previous BCG vaccination, must submit documentation stating such along with documentation of a clear chest x-ray.
-Completion of an annual Tuberculosis Questionnaire (provided by the WCC health program) will also be required.

-MMRV Titer A MMRV (Measles, Mumps, Rubella, and Varicella) titer is required to enter the ST program.
+An annual TB blood test or a one-step TB Skin Test is required each subsequent year.
+Students who are unable to receive the TB skin test due to a previously positive TB result or previous BCG vaccination, must submit documentation stating such along with documentation of a clear chest x- ray.
+Completion of an annual Tuberculosis Questionnaire (provided by the WCC health program) will also be required. - c.
+MMRV Titer- A MMRV (Measles, Mumps, Rubella, and Varicella) titer is required to enter the ST program.
 If any results are negative or non-immune, the student must sign the MMRV Waiver Form (provided by the WCC health program) and submit it with the negative or non-immune results.
 The student is advised to consult with a physician regarding precautions to prevent infection.
 Results must be within the past five (5) years.